 None of these products can be recycled in a curb-side single-stream recycling bin.
 If you throw these kinds of items into the bin, it's just wishful thinking.
 They will be culled out at the recycling facility and end up the the landfill.
-So, it easier to just throw it in the trash in the first place.
+So, it's easier to just throw it in the trash in the first place, unless you bring it to our boxes that are specifically for these items.
 Be responsible about plastic use, and make sure the plastic you use is recycled properly.
 At least by keeping it in the "circular economy" it will be re-used and won't pollute the environment.

 What is a "Circular Economy"?